iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Global Lipschitz Gradient, Strong Smoothness, Equivalence and Implications.md

     \langle \nabla f(y) - \nabla f(x), y -x\rangle.
 \end{aligned}
 $$
-For the above equation, using Cauchy inequality (Or Holder's Inequality in this case due to the use of the Dual norm.) yields Globally Lipschitz gradient.
-Condition 3 alone is enough to show Lipschitz gradient conditions.
+For the above equation, using Cauchy inequality (Or Holder's Inequality in this case due to the use of the Dual norm). yields Globally Lipschitz gradient.
+Condition (3) alone is enough to show Lipschitz gradient conditions (condition (0)).

 **Remarks**